 Maximize WAN efficiency

 Data reduction can reduce WAN traffic by as much as 99%, improving overall WAN efficiency.
 By fingerprinting at the byte level, WAN acceleration can detect and eliminate repetitive patterns even when the backup/replication solution is performing similar functions at the block level.
-In addition, advanced compression techniques can be used to further
+In addition, advanced compression techniques can be used

 WAN acceleration can provide 10-100x reductions in WAN traffic when handling disaster recovery applications.
 That can make a 45 Mbps WAN link look 450 Mbps or higher.